 Avista Capital, a wholly owned non-regulated subsidiary of Avista Corp., is the parent company of all of the subsidiary companies in the non-utility businesses, with the exception of AJT Mining Properties, Inc., which is a subsidiary of AERC.
 See Note 16 for business segment information.
-See Note 18 for discussion of assets held for sale at METALfx, an unregulated subsidiary of the Company.
+See Note 18 for discussion of the sale of METALfx, an unregulated subsidiary of the Company.